 - The license is only applicable if you are willing to distribute Monit to third parties.

-Best Open Source Monitoring Tools Conclusion
+Best Open Source Monitoring Tools For Servers, Networks & Applications

 Monitoring servers, applications, devices on the network helps discover errors faster and track their performance.
 This also helps in quick recovery.
 Choosing a suitable open source monitoring solution is not an easy task.
 You need to consider various factors, like facility, compatibility, budget, and more.
 Have a look at some of the above listed best open source Monitoring Tools and compare based on their pros and cons.